Guide To Legal Gambling In Dublin

 - Office of the Revenue Commissioners (Irish Tax Authority) – Responsible for issuing licenses for gaming machines and the collection of taxes.

-- Office of the Regulator of the National Lottery – Responsible for regulation of the National Lottery.
+- Office of the Regulator of the National Lottery – Responsible for the regulation of the National Lottery.

 - Irish Police Force – Can currently issue licenses for small and charitable lotteries.